LebCit/blog-doc/views/posts/the-blog.md

 The homepage will have a pagination to the **Older Posts**, page 1 of the blog, as well as a left chevron icon linking to the last page of the blog.
 The last page of the blog will have a pagination to the **Newer Posts**, as well as a right chevron icon linking to the first page of the blog.
-In between, every other page of the blog will gave a pagination to the **Older Posts**, the **Newer Posts**, a left chevron icon linking to the last page of the blog and a right chevron icon linking to the first page of the blog.
+In between, every other page of the blog will have a pagination to the **Older Posts**, the **Newer Posts**, a left chevron icon linking to the last page of the blog and a right chevron icon linking to the first page of the blog.

 This one ends here, I'll be talking more about the pagination later on.